oisdk/site/posts/2017-04-23-verifying-data-structures-in-haskell-lhs.markdown

 We need this function on the type-level, though, not the value-level: here, again, we run into trouble.
 What does `gcastWith`{.haskell} look like on the type-level?
 As far as I can tell, it doesn't exist.

-This idea of doing dependently-typed stuff on the type-level *started* to be possible with `-XTypeInType`{.haskell}.
+This idea of doing dependently-typed stuff on the type-level *started* to be possible with `TypeInType`{.haskell}.
 For instance, we could have defined our binary type as:

 ```{.haskell}
 data Binary :: Peano -> Type where